yashodeepk/LinkedInPollGenerator/README.md

 Using this tool is very straight forward
 1. Enter the Poll title
-2. Chose the icons with appropraite labels
+2. Choose from the icons options and add appropriate label
-3. Just Click On Download
+3. Click On Download
+That's it!!

 <img width="1393" alt="Screenshot 2021-11-23 at 2 18 42 PM" src="https://user-images.githubusercontent.com/31348410/142994414-d86da628-bfc7-422d-9b46-93add5a092f3.png">

+I would like to thank, Alex Chiou and Rahul Pandey got the Idea and Luke Hovee for the design inspiration.